p-ghag/DataScience/README.md

-# Course Difficulty, Teacher Rating, and Fields of Study: a COGS 108 group project
+# Course Difficulty, Instructor Ratings, and Fields of Study: a COGS 108 group project